The Republic of Peru (hereinafter Peru) is a democratic country, regulated under the principles of a free-market economy.

 Peru has a presidential system, under which the President is head of state, head of government, and commander-in-chief of the armed forces.
 The President is elected for five (5) years and consecutive re-election is forbidden.

-The judiciary is divided into criminal, administrative, constitutional, and civil courts.
+The ordinary judiciary structure is divided into criminal, administrative, constitutional, and civil courts.
 The court structure is composed hierarchically (from higher to lower) as follows:

 Under the due process principle, all persons under the jurisdiction of the said courts have the right to appeal.
 Therefore, there will always be a court that settles the controversy in the first instance and another one that will hear the appeal, if filed.